 Rechargeable Tool Battery Don’ts

 I am sure that you don’t want to buy new batteries over and over again!
 And, you know what, you don’t have to.
-Just make sure that you don’t do following things and we assure you that your batteries will live longer:
+Just make sure that you don’t do the following things and we assure you that your batteries will live longer:

 - Don’t Run Battery All the Way Down

-If a rechargeable battery run all the way down it can permanently damage the poles and shorten battery life.
+If a rechargeable battery runs all the way down it can permanently damage the poles and shorten battery life.
 Make sure that you recharge the battery as soon as your tool starts to slow down.
 Never deep drain unless you have a Ni-Cad battery that’s showing decreased capacity due to the memory effect.

 - Don’t Leave Battery on Charger

 Make sure to remove the battery from the charger after charging is complete.
-If you overcharge your batteries you can damage them and shorten its life.
+If you overcharge your batteries you can damage them and shorten their life.
 This is very important to take care of because not all chargers shut off automatically when the batteries are fully charged.
-Some producers (like DeWalt) have chargers which allow batteries to stay on the charger without any harm.
+Some producers (like DeWalt) have chargers that allow batteries to stay on the charger without any harm.
 But make sure to check this for sure!